-^{} Albert Dürer, His Life and Times.
+\ Albert Dürer, His Life and Times.
 1882.

-of the temperaments, is obvious from their having been named Sanguine, Bilious, Lymphatic, and Melancholic, after the bodily organs; the heart; the liver (or rather its product the bile); and the lymphatics.
+racter did not enter into the original idea of the temperaments, is obvious from their having been named Sanguine, Bilious, Lymphatic, and Melancholic, after the bodily organs; the heart; the liver (or rather its product the bile); and the lymphatics.
 Also, from the term temperament implying mixing together; the idea being that the four elements of which the body was supposed to be composed were mixed together in various proportions in the temperaments.